mkmozgawa/uni-student-recommendation/README.md

 My attempt at creating a [Weapon of Math Destruction](https://en.wikipedia.org/wiki/Weapons_of_Math_Destruction)

 ### What's in store
-There's a Jupyter notebook with some preliminary analysis, a Shiny app to to some simple 2D plots based off the data, and a small Flask app (in progress) you can shoot at with your own data to see if you'd be accepted by the Mighty Model.
+There's a Jupyter notebook with some preliminary analysis, and a Shiny app to to some simple 2D plots based off the data.

 ### How to run
 #### Jupyter Notebook